 Cuckoo Chain Hook Set Installation Installation of the cuckoo chain hook and ring set is easy.
 Each link on the chain is only a wire folded into a unsoldered loop only.
 With two needle nose pliers a simple twist i ...

 Cuckoo Clock Weights

 Cuckoo Clock Weights Cuckoo clock weights are in the form of pine cones.
 They are sold in gram weight and this gram amount is usually stamped on the weight itself.
 Cuckoo clocks all take the same weight for al ...CU5: $14.89 – $34.89View Product

 Cuckoo Clock Wire Assortment

-Wire Assortment Includes bellow lifting wires in various lengths, eye hole wires, cuckoo bird door wires and the bird to door wire.
-These are the proper lengths and bends that are the most commonly needed in a c ...
+Cuckoo Clock Wire Assortment Includes bellow lifting wires in various lengths, eye hole wires, cuckoo bird door wires and the bird to door wire.
+This is all the wires that maybe needed upon a cuckoo clock restor ...

 Cuckoo Clock Numeral Set